Ken’s Echo Concertina

 The bellows were fitted, while the reed assemblies and button mechanism were installed.
 The gold-plated external hardware was attached, making the instrument physically complete and ready to be cleaned and polished.
 The final step was testing and tuning.
 Several musicians in the Upper Midwest were fortunate enough to put this concertina through its paces providing Bob Novak and his team with valuable feedback on what needed to be tweeked or adjusted to make certain that the concertina was perfect before delivery to the very happy customer!

-Additional information can be found by using the Frequent Questions feature.
+Additional information can be found by browsing the Frequently Asked Questions feature.
 Please see the Glossary of Terms feature for simple definitions for many chemnitzer concertina related terms.
-If you have other concertina related questions, please Contact Us and we will try to assist you.
+If you have other concertina related questions, please visit the community supported Facebook Group.